-The University's Assessment and Feedback Policy can be found at: www.strath.ac.uk/staff/policies/academic/ Specific details relating to this class are as follows:
+The University's Assessment and Feedback Policy can be found at: www.strath.ac.uk/staff/policies/academic/ Please state briefly how these are incorporated in this module.

-The module includes both formative and summative assessments, student outcomes being assessed by means of examination and based on electronic resources provided by the University's Virtual Learning Environment 'MyPlace' and internet; simulation software available to students of the University on site licence (Matlab/Simulink).
+The module includes both formative and summative assessments, student outcomes being assessed by means of coursework and based on electronic resources provided by the University's Virtual Learning Environment 'MyPlace' and internet; simulation software available to students of the University on site licence (Matlab/Simulink).
 MyPlace will be used also to promote interaction between individual students and their tutors, and to tailor feedback on performance to individual students; likewise, student feedback will be sought to improve both content and delivery of the course.